trevorscott/edm-stats/README.md

 # edm-stats
-Record stats about kafka messages.
+Record stats about kafka messages to postgres.

 This app is part of a group of apps that all must be deployed in a particular order: